alexkernphysiker/WASA-RawAnalysis/README.md

 WASA raw data Analysis
 ======================
 Sources of my software providing raw data analysis for the experiment WASA-at-COSY on searching eta-mesic 3He in May 2014.
+This is only a part of analysis that somehow requires RootSorter installed on the computer.
-All files are distributed under GPL license
+All files are distributed under GPL license.

 Required software